Policies for rockandwater.net mailing lists

 SIGNATURES: No huge signatures, please.
 Four lines is the de facto Internet standard limit.
 Avoid the temptation to place ASCII graphics in your signature.

 DISCLAIMERS: Do not include legal disclaimers: they're worthless, unenforceable, and rude.
-(And, by subscribing to any list hosted here, you agree that any and all such disclaimers are null and void and overriden by our policies in perpetuity.)
+(And, by subscribing to any list hosted here, you agree that any and all such disclaimers are null and void and overriden by our policies in perpetuity.
+So there!)
+Seriously, though, if your company or organization is dumb enough to be forcibly appending these to all outbound mail traffic, then please direct them to one of these for remedial education: Stupid E-mail Disclaimers and the Stupid Users that Use Them and/or Don't Include Bogus Legalistic Boilerplate.

 ADVERTISING: Please do not include "boilerplate" advertising from your ISP in your messages: you don't need to inflict the advertising that pays for your Internet access or email account on other list members.
 Your ISP or email service provider should have a way to disable these ads: if not, get a new one that does.

 RETURN-RECEIPTS: A. Please do not include "return-receipt" headers in your messages.
 Attemping to invade the privacy of subscribers by doing so constitutes abuse.
 B. Please configure your mail client properly -- i.e. so that it NEVER acknowledges "return-receipt" headers.
-Nobody on the list cares when or where you read your mail, especially its administrators.
+Nobody on the list needs to know when or where you read your mail, including its administrators.

 EDITING: Edit heavily when following up.
 That means deleting everything except the specific text that you're responding to.
 Be sure to correctly attribute remarks to their author and not to someone else.

 FOLLOWUPS: When following up, place your reply BELOW the text you're quoting, not above it.
-(Some broken or misconfigured software incorrectly advises you to do the reverse.)
+(Some broken or misconfigured software incorrectly advises you to do the reverse; this is called "top-posting", and it's rude.)
+Quote only the text necessary to establish context for your remarks.
+(Quoting the entire previous message, in addition to being wasteful, is also rude.)
+See also Quote Judiciously and Post In-Line for Context.

 FLAMES: Consider responding only to the author if you're going to flame their socks off.